santrod/docker-cluster-wordpress-app/README.md

 Access via browser to your project and install it

-To install common services run the below instruction: docker exec -i <CONTAINER ID or NAME> bash -c '/shell_scripts/set_common_services.sh'
+To install common services run the below instruction: docker exec -i <WP CONTAINER ID or NAME> bash -c '/shell_scripts/set_common_services.sh'

 Import site: